Doll Name Krissie

 Click on the thumbnails to enlarge the photo.

-11" doll; African-American with curly brown shoulder length hair.
+11" doll: African-American with curly brown hair.
 These are the least recognizable Jem dolls as they are proportioned like teenagers, plus their arms don't bend, flat feet, wrists don't swivel.

 • Each Starlight Girl came with the same stand.